vbabashov/loan-classification/README.md

 ### Concluding Remarks and Future Direction
 ***

-We can also optimize a different metric such as Recall or Precision.
+I can also optimize a different metric such as Recall or Precision.
 It depends on how much cost/weight we want on two types of errors: (1) False Positives or (2) False Negatives What's the cost of having a FN and FP?
 Do we want to value loss due to revenue  or loss due to mortgage default?
 This is a business and setting specific goal.

 Optimize Recall When: